-Most scientists write articles about their results to publish these in scientific journals.
+Scientists must write articles about their results to publish these in scientific journals.
 As long as the research has not been published, hardly anyone knows that it has been conducted.
-In addition to sharing research results with other scientists, publishing is also important for your career advancement.
+In addition to sharing research results with other scientists, publishing is also important for career advancement.
 It is therefore essential to publish the results of all your research (timely), preferably in good peer-reviewed journals.

 You want to write more?

-If you intend to write and publish more articles this year, then something must change.
+If you intend to write and publish more articles, then something must change.
 I recently read the book How to Write a Lot by Paul J. Silvia which contains simple but effective advice.
-Paul Silvia is a professor of psychology who has to write a lot and has found an effective method for himself to do this.
+Paul Silvia is a professor of psychology who has to write a lot and has found an effective method to do this.

 Paul Silvia’s advice is to schedule a fixed time, preferably daily, to write one or more hours.
 Block this time as an appointment in your diary, and do not tamper with it.
 If necessary, use a cryptic description (such as a regular meeting with a colleague from another department) if others can look into your agenda.
 Preferably also choose a fixed place to write.
 To avoid being disturbed by your colleagues, you can write at home, start extra early before your colleagues arrive, or perhaps find a workplace elsewhere in the building where nobody is disturbing you.
 I used to have a colleague who regularly booked a small meeting room elsewhere in the building in order to work undisturbed.